Tyrrrz/interview-questions/C#/Heap vs stack.md

 # Heap vs stack

-## Question
+___

->How are objects allocated in C#?
+**Q: Where are objects allocated in C#?**

->How does C# runtime manage memory?

->What's the difference between the heap and the stack?

-## Answer

 In C# there are two places where an object can be stored -- the heap and the stack.

-Objects stored on the heap can be accessed from anywhere anytime until they are gone, while objects allocated on the stack are available only for the lifetime of a given stack frame.
+Objects allocated on the stack are available only inside of a stack frame (execution of a method), while objects allocated on the heap can be accessed from anywhere.

+___

+**Q: Which objects are allocated on the stack and which objects are allocated on the heap?**

-The popular answer that "reference types are allocated on the heap while value types are allocated on the stack" is for the most part **incorrect**.
+_Note: never say "reference types are allocated on the heap while value types are allocated on the stack", this is a commonly repeated mistake and sets off a red flag for an experienced interviewer._

-### Reference types

 Reference types (classes, interfaces, delegates, `object` and `string`) are always allocated on the heap and never on the stack.